uccser/cs-field-guide/docs/source/author/chapters.rst

 The ``content`` directory for the chapters application contains

 - a directory for each language in which content exists, named using the Django locale code.
-  This directory contains content Markdown files, arranged into folders by language code.
+  This directory contains content Markdown files.

 - a special ``structure`` directory which contains all configuration YAML files